codeparkhouston/minecraft-pi-class/recipe-cards/01-teleport.md

     In Thonny, click the "New" icon to start a blank file, then "Save" icon.

-    Save your python file as "teleport" on your Desktop.
+    Save your file as "teleport.py" on your Desktop.

     Type the Python code below into Thonny.
 Click the "Run" icon to run your code.